Elena Ceaușescu: Career in government

-During her 1982 visit to Malaysia, Elena Ceaușescu met with Siti Hasmah Mohamad Ali, wife of Malaysian Prime Minister Mahathir Mohamad.

 Elena Ceaușescu frequently accompanied her husband on official visits abroad.
 During a state visit to China in June 1971, she took note of how Jiang Qing, Chairman Mao Zedong's wife, maintained a position of power.
 Most likely inspired by this, she began to engineer her own political rise in Romania.
 In July 1971, after a mini-cultural revolution launched by her husband, she was elected a member of the Central Commission on Socio-Economic Forecasting.
 Starting in July 1972, Elena Ceaușescu started getting various offices at senior levels in the Romanian Communist Party.
 In July 1972, she became a full member of the Romanian Communist Party Central Committee.
 In June 1973, she became a member of the Politburo of the Romanian Communist Party, becoming the second most important and influential person after her husband.
 She was deeply involved in party administration alongside her husband, and was one of the few spouses of a Communist Party leader to have a high political profile of her own.
 In June 1973, after having been nominated by Emil Bodnăraș, she was elected to the party's executive committee.
 In November 1974, at the 11th Party Congress, she was made a member of the (renamed) political executive committee, and in January 1977, she became a member of the highest party body, the Permanent Bureau of the Political Executive Committee.
 In March 1975, she was elected to the Great National Assembly, the country's national legislature, holding the seat for Pitești, Argeș County, the most important industrial region of the country, until her death in 1989.
 In March 1980, she was made a First Deputy Prime Minister, a state title she held until she was executed in the Romanian Revolution.

 From the early 1980s onward, Elena was the object of a cult of personality as intense as that of her husband, which exalted her as the "Mother of the Nation".
 As she was led out of the courtroom before her execution she was recorded chastising the soldiers binding her hands with the words, "Shame on you.
 I brought you up as a mother.
-I raised you.”
+I raised you."
 By all accounts, her vanity and desire for honours exceeded that of her husband.
 As with her husband, Romanian state television was under strict orders to take great care portraying her on screen.
 For instance, she was never supposed to be shown in profile because of her large nose and overall homely appearance.